3 Chapter 3- Understanding Labor Cost

 Credit Card Tip’s

 Employers in the restaurant industry can deduct credit card processing fees from employees’ tips if the credit card company charges them a fee.
 The FLSA sets the baseline for federal labor laws and allows employers to deduct a portion of a tipped employee’s credit card tip equal to the credit card processing fee associated with that specific tip.
-The logic behind this is that the employer incurs a cost to process the credit card payment, and since the tip is a result of that sale, they can deduct the associated fee.
+The logic behind this is that the employer incurs a cost to process the credit card payment, and since the tip is a result of that sale, they can deduct the associated fee

 However, there are some exceptions:

-- States prohibiting the deduction: Notably, California, Massachusetts, and Maine have specific laws that prevent employers from deducting credit card processing fees from tips.
+- State Laws: Some states have laws regarding deducting credit card fees from tips, which may supersede the FLSA.
+Notably, California, Massachusetts, and Maine have specific laws that prevent employers from deducting credit card processing fees from tips.

 Key points to remember: